dolphinnext/chipseq/README.md

   - Reads
   - ChIP-prep section

 There are three fields need to be entered: output-prefix, sample-prefix, and input-prefix.
-Please use sample names to fill this form.For instance, to enter following files control-rep1.fastq.gz, exper-rep1.fastq.gz,  as the following.
+Please use sample names to fill this form.For instance, to enter following files control-rep1.fastq.gz, exper-rep1.fastq.gz, use the table at below.

     | output-prefix | sample-prefix | input-prefix |
     |---------------|---------------|--------------|